 For the last few years prior to the recent replacement program the fence was maintained on an as-needed basis by a group of volunteers, and when hurricane Ike struck in 2008, 2,846 linear feet was completely replaced.

 By late 2015 it was realized that so much of the remaining initial fence had deteriorated to the point at which piecemeal repair was no longer practical a major replacement program was needed.
-This was begun in 2015 and is scheduled for completion in 2017.
+This was begun in 2015 and all but a few sections that are shared by the Grand Parkway Senior Apartments was completed in the early part of 2017.

 Routine Maintenance Issues: